Inland Rail - Narromine to Narrabri

 An application for the project to be declared State Significant Infrastructure will be sought by ARTC along with the issuing of the EIS requirements by the NSW Government.
 This process is expected to take 18-24 months.

 Construction works on the Narromine to Narrabri section will not commence until all necessary approvals have been received.
-ARTC has indicatively scheduled construction to start in the second half of 2021.
+Procurement is currently expected to start in late-2020.
+ARTC has indicatively scheduled construction to start in the second half of 2021 and be completed by late-2025.